 (MWS) Medium Wide Camera Shot Example in The Usual Suspects

-You can always frame camera shots from any angle as well, so don't be afraid to think about medium long shots when behind a character.
+You can always frame cinematic camera shots from any angle as well, so don't be afraid to think about medium long shots when behind a character.

 Cowboy Shot (CS)

 A variation on this is the Cowboy Shot, which frames the subject from roughly mid-thighs up.
 It’s called a “cowboy shot” because it is used in Westerns to frame a gunslinger’s gun or holster on his hip.
-Here's an example of the cowboy shot size from one of the best movies of 2017 Wonder Woman:
+Here's an example of the cowboy shot size from one of the best movies of 2017 Wonder Woman.

 Different Types of Shots Cowboy Shot Wonder Woman